helium/HIP/0062-poc-witness-ip-check.md

 - Are there cases of honest miners being poorly affected by this HIP that were not thought of ?

 - Will this be enough to prevent spoofing ?
+Could spoofing farms still use VPNs while conforming to this proposal's requirements ?

 - Is it acceptable to combat spoofing at the cost of possibliy penalizing a few honest miners that don't fall within the precautions introduced in this proposal ?

-- How could we better restrict VPNs without risking honest miners losing their rewards ?
+- How could we better restrict VPNs without risking honest miners losing their rewards, especially CGNAT connections ?

 # Deployment Impact
 [deployment-impact]: #deployment-impact